 The first bridge you’ll cross after hiking (or skipping) the waterfall trail is the Ant Hill Bridge.
-Later, after crossing the Walking Palm Bridge, you’ll see a trail that leads to the left (in front of the Jumping Pit Viper Tunnel); the trail is the alternative access point to the bird-watching trail.
+Later, after crossing the Heart Of Palm/Walking Palm Bridge, you’ll see a trail that leads to the left (in front of the Jumping Pit Viper Tunnel); the trail is the alternative access point to the bird-watching trail.
 If you had elected to take the bird-watching trail soon after you entered the park (after crossing the Monkey Ladder Bridge, as described above) you would exit the bird-watching trail at this spot.
-Follow the trail if you wish to explore the bird-watching route.
-Otherwise, keep straight to stay on the main trail (you’ll know you’re on the main trail if you walk over the Fer-De-Lance Bridge).
-As you near the end of the main trail (which mark’s the park’s entrance), you’ll find that the accessible trail joins the main trail from the right.
+Follow the trail if you wish to explore the bird-watching route, otherwise, keep straight to stay on the main trail (you’ll know you’re on the main trail if you walk over the Fer-De-Lance Bridge).
+As you near the end of the main trail, you’ll find that the accessible trail joins the main trail from the right.
 Following this intersection, you’ll cross four more bridges, three non-suspension bridges (the Olingo Bridge, the Crested Guan Bridge, and the Tarantula Bridge) and one suspension bridge (the Tayra Bridge), before exiting the hanging bridges park.

-In total, the main trail is approximately 3,200 meters long and takes roughly 90 minutes to complete if hiked nonstop.
+In total, the main trail is approximately 3,200 meters long and takes roughly 90 minutes to hike.
 Guided hanging bridges tours, which include stops along the way for instruction and wildlife spotting, run for longer, typically 2-3 hours.

 Bird-watching trail information

-In order to reach the bird-watching trail, you’ll need to set out briefly on the main trail first, then catch the bird-watching trail that cuts across the park and later reconnects with the main trail not far from the park’s exit.
-Just beyond the park’s entrance, you’ll find the bird-watching trail between the Monkey Ladder Bridge and the Pilon Tree Bridge.
-On the other side of the park, just before the exit, you’ll find the bird-watching trail between the Walking Palm Bridge and the Jumping Pit Viper Tunnel.
+In order to reach the bird-watching trail, you’ll need to set out on the main trail first, then catch the bird-watching trail that cuts across the park and later reconnects with the main trail just before the exit.
+Just beyond the park’s entrance, you’ll find the bird-watching trail between the Monkey Ladder Bridge and the Bully Tree Bridge.
+On the other side of the park, just before the exit, you’ll find the bird-watching trail between the Heart Of Palm/Walking Palm Bridge and the Jumping Pit Viper Tunnel.

 The best bird-watching in the park takes place along the bird-watching trail which courses through dense forest.
-In total, the bird-watching trail is approximately 2,500 meters long and takes roughly 1 hour to complete if hiked nonstop.
+In total, the bird-watching trail is approximately 2,500 meters long and takes roughly 1 hour to hike.
 Guided bird-watching tours, which include stops along the way for instruction and bird-spotting, run for longer, typically 2-3 hours.